Find Affordable College Courses

 San Marcos, TX

-With a ranking of #7, Texas State University did quite well on this year’s best schools for international studies students.
-Located in the small city of San Marcos, Texas State is a public school with a very large student population.
+Texas State University did quite well in this year’s ranking of the best schools for international studies students.
+It came in at #7 on the list.
+Located in the city of San Marcos, Texas State is a public college with a fairly large student population.

 While working on their degree, international studies majors at Texas State accumulate an average of around $20,544 in student debt.